javag97/design/content/posts/2018-09-10/index.md

 *Note: To follow non-disclosure agreement, I have omitted and obfuscated confidential information.*

-We asked the following questions to five different individuals about their travels.
+I asked the following questions to five different individuals about their travels.
 We wanted to confirm that travelers often overlook destinations that locals congregate behind.

 ### General Findings

 + Spending too much time around tourist destinations can feel fake
-+ Humans take tremendous pride in their community
++ Participants take tremendous pride in their community
-+ Our participants claimed to want a mix of tourism destinations and non-tourist destinations
++ Participants claimed to want a mix of tourism destinations and non-tourist destinations
++ Partipicants made comments about expanding idea to travel app or to include museums

-## “I’m missing out on the authentic culture of the places I travel.”
+## “I’m missing out on the authentic culture of the places I travel.” —Jeremy

 ![Our fictional persona](./images/jeremy.jpg)